AlayaNetwork/samurai-ethjs-schema/README.md

 ## Guides

-Please see the Ethereum RPC specification hosted on their github:
+Please see the PlatON RPC specification hosted on their github:

 https://github.com/ethereum/wiki/wiki/JSON-RPC